MilesCranmerBot/PySR/docs/src/examples.md

 </details>

 `TypeSpec` can also be used with `guesses`.
-Constants in a guess are evaluated in the generated Julia module for the type, so write them with the TypeSpec constructor, for example `guesses=["add_vectors(x0, Vec2([1.0, 2.0]))"]`.
+Write them with the TypeSpec constructor, for example `guesses=["add_vectors(x0, Vec2([1.0, 2.0]))"]`.

 ## 15. Discovering a PDE